 Each year begins with a two week residential summer school in either the UK or in Finland.
 Summer School includes a week of simulation exercises in the field followed by a week of classes to introduce the forthcoming modules.
-This year the Summer School is in Finland and runs from August 12 - 20th.
+The 2019 Summer School will be based in the UK/Northern Ireland and runs from 8 – 15 September 2019

 The remainder of the Disaster Healthcare course is studied online and involves studying online learning materials, engagement in online discussions and exercises, and self-directed study.
 On-line self directed learning is supported by real-time web based tutorials that are timetabled.
 All tutorials are recorded.

 The final year of the MSc Disaster Healthcare course includes a 12-week placement in either disaster response, humanitarian assistance of disaster risk reduction.

 You will be taught by an international teaching faculty from a range of backgrounds with field expertise in disaster and emergency response, public health, and humanitarian assistance.

 Modules will be assessed throughout the Disaster Healthcare course using essays, research proposals and field work study.
 Field placements scheduled for August/ September form a central and compulsory feature of the course structure.